nih-cfde/cfde-deriva/README-registry.md

 - `table_name`: the C2M2 table being searched by the query
 - `query_id`: a client-generated key for the query, unique among all queries saved by the user

+Each `saved_query` has these additional columns which are not part of the composite key:

+- `RID`: system-assigned record ID, useful for API access
+- `RCT`: system-maintained record creation time, when the query was saved
+- `name`: a human-readable name for the saved query
+- `description`: a longer, human-readable summary of the query
+- `last_executon_time`: a client maintained timestamp, updated when the query is performed

 Each user can have zero or more saved query records associated with their identity.
 Each record will store necessary information to reconstitute a query in Chaise, to name/describe the query in a query